Sarah Melzer, Phd

 rESEARCH aSSISTANT

-Milena received her BSc in Behavioral Neuroscience at Northeastern University, Boston.
-She joined the Melzer lab in 2024 to study cortical neuropeptides using molecular and behavioral techniques.
+Laura received her BSc in Toxicological sciences and her MSc in Neuropsychobiology at University of Cagliari.
+She joined the Melzer lab in 2025 to study cortical neuropeptides using molecular and behavioral techniques.

 Alumni